What is a Maledom? – Explanation and Definition

 Power exchange dynamics

 The domination relationship thrives on the exchange of power.
-Although the Dom has the authority, the submissive willingly gives up that power and therefore the submissive holds the power to give the dom the autority or revoce it.
-This is very important that this basic power dynamic is clear to everyone involved.
-It is a push and pull dance, a mutual give and take that works within the limits of consent and mutual respect.
-And as you already read above it is also key that both, Dom and sub involved, have a good communication.
+Although the Dom has the authority, the Submissive willingly gives up that power and therefore the Submissive has the power to give the Dom authority or take it away.
+It is very important that this basic power dynamic is clear to everyone involved.
+It is a push and pull dance, a mutual give and take that works within the boundaries of consent and mutual respect.
+And as you read above, it is also key that both the dom and sub involved have good communication.

 Practices and Examples with Maledoms